Uniformly perfect and hereditarily non uniformly perfect analytic and conformal non-autonomous attractor sets: Key preliminaries regarding the projection map, dependence on , invariance conditions, and stage combination

-In the NIFS systems studied in~\cite{RU} (see Definition and Lemma 2.4 there, which makes essential use of the open set condition and a geometric condition on $X$, neither of which we impose here), it must be the case that $\pi_\Phi(I^\infty) = J$.
-We do not necessarily have this in all cases (see Example~1.1 of~\cite{FalkStankewitz}), but we do note that the Strong Separation Condition is strong enough to allow the proof in~\cite{RU} to apply.
-Combining this with Lemma~1.1 in~\cite{FalkStankewitz}, gives the following result.
+In the NIFS systems studied in~\cite{RU} (see Definition and Lemma 2.4 of~\cite{RU}, which makes key use of the open set condition - something we do not impose here), it must be the case that $\pi_\Phi(I^\infty) = J$.
+We do not necessarily have this in all cases (see Example~\ref{ExProjMapNotOnto}), but we do note that the additional assumption of the Strong Separation Condition would allow the proof in~\cite{RU} to apply.
+In all cases, however, we do have the following result.